15 Jobs AI Will Replace by 2030 | Gaper.io

 ML risk scoring engines, LLM policy review

-Insurance underwriting is a pattern recognition problem – exactly the kind of task where ML models outperform humans.
+Insurance underwriting is a pattern recognition problem, exactly where ML models outperform humans.
 Lemonade and Root Insurance use AI underwriting for auto and home insurance, issuing policies in under 90 seconds.
 Traditional carriers including Allstate and Hartford are deploying ML risk models that evaluate thousands of variables simultaneously.
-The BLS projects a 4% decline in underwriting jobs through 2032, but this is likely conservative given the pace of AI adoption in insurance since 2023.
+The BLS projects a 4% decline in underwriting jobs through 2032, but this estimate is likely conservative given the pace of AI adoption in the insurance sector.

 Job #08